 One can easily identify that \eqref{ex_1_1}, in addition to $\Hc$ and $\Cc$, conserves also a generalized Enstrophy

-i.e. if $\epsilon_4 > 0$ this model converts enstrophy to magnetic flux and vice versa, which means that both the enstrophy $\int_D d^2x \,\omega^2$ and the helicity $\int_D d^2x\, \psi^2$ are bounded during the evolutions since the maximum value they can attain are the initial value of the ivariant $\Ec$.
-Therefore the addition of the term $\epsilon_4[J,\omega]$ with positive $\epsilon_4$ in the induction equation can serve as a regularization of the RMHD system at least in preventing possible unbounded behavior of the vorticity.
+which is a Casimir of the Poisson bracket \eqref{poisson_gen_1} with $\epsilon_2=\epsilon_3=0$.
+The conservation of this "Enstrophy" functional implies that, if $\epsilon_4 > 0$, this model converts enstrophy to magnetic flux and vice versa, which means that both $\int_D d^2x \,\omega^2$ and $\int_D d^2x\, \psi^2$ are bounded during the evolution, since the maximum value they can attain is the initial value of the invariant $\Ec$.
+Therefore the addition of the term $\epsilon_4[J,\omega]$ with positive $\epsilon_4$ in the induction equation regularize the RMHD system at least in preventing possible unbounded behavior of the vorticity.
 Usually such unbounded behavior is remedied by the inclusion of dissipative terms.
 However dissipation destroys time reversibility and the various conservation laws.